UMF - African pattern logo

 Rob Nairn – Mindfulness Association

-The final important definition we use is from Chinese Calligraphy.
-Mindfulness is depicted as a symbol that communicates what we believe is the essence of Mindfulness.
-Whilst the above definitions are extremely useful, we feel this definition is probably most important to share.
-The symbol looks like this:
+We often use the Chinese Calligraphy to communicated what mindfulness is.
+In Chiness writing, the word mindfulness is depicted by a symbol that communicates what we believe is the essence of Mindfulness.
+Whilst the above definitions are extremely useful in a western context, we feel this chinese definition is probably most important to share as an alternatice cultural expression.
+The symbol for mindfulness looks like this below:

 The literal translation of the Chinese symbol is “Now, or present heart.”
-The top part of the symbol represents a shelter or hat meaning “now” or “present” and the bottom half of the symbol representing the word “heart.”
-This symbol suggests that Mindfulness is connected with the heart.
+This is depicted by the top part of the symbol that represents a shelter or hat meaning “now” or “present” that is combined with the bottom half of the symbol tht represents the word “heart.”
+This symbol therefore suggests that Mindfulness is connected with the presence of heart.

 “If love and kindness or essence of heart is missing from Mindfulness Training, then the training is likely to be missing it’s essence”.